tieleman/Advent-of-Code-2021/README.md

 TIL: `signum()` is awesome.
 In the end part 2 is actually cleaner than part 1.
 I could have just used that with the additional constraint of filtering out diagonals for part 1.

+## Day 6: Lanternfish

+Did the first part the naive way, which of course didn't work for part 2.
+My new favorite Swift toy is for sure `myDict[myKey, default: 0] += 1` where you don't have to worry about dealing with `nil`s.